 Do markets move in trends – I find it baffling and fascinating that this question is still even debated, but there are individuals – usually in the academia – who, in all seriousness, will maintain that price fluctuations are random, and that we essentially hallucinate trends.
-I’ve tackled the issue in some detail in my, any-day-now-to-be-published book, but perhaps a few charts could help settle the issue: Continue reading
+I’ve tackled the issue in some detail in my book Mastering Uncertainty in Commodities Trading, but perhaps a few charts could help settle the issue: Continue reading

 It goes without saying that the key policy objective of fiscal and monetary authorities world over is to achieve and sustain economic growth.
 This unthinking adherence to orthodoxy is very unfortunate.
 We cannot hope to solve society’s problems unless we formulate the problems correctly.
 And we can’t formulate them correctly if we set inappropriate goals.